 Follow these tips to make sure your chicken curry comes out perfect:

-- Make your own ginger-garlic paste by blending together 1/3 cup of garlic and 1/2 cup of ginger along with 1 teaspoon oil in a spice grinder or blender.
+Make your own ginger-garlic paste: Blend1/3 cup of garlic and 1/2 cup of ginger along with 1 teaspoon oil in a spice grinder or blender.
 Keep a jar of the paste in the fridge and use as needed.

-- Make your own garam masala: Try to use fresh, whole spices and grind them to make your preferred spice mix.
-This is my go-to recipe for garam masala: In a pan on the stove-top, heat the following spices: 2 tablespoons cup fennel seeds, 5-6 cardamoms, 6-7 cloves, a 2 inch piece cinnamon, 2-3 pieces of mace.
-Once the spices are heated and begin releasing their aromas, grind them in a high power blender, or coffee grinder.
+Make your own garam masala: Try to use fresh, whole spices and grind them to make your preferred spice mix.
+This is my go-to recipe for garam masala: In a pan on the stove-top, heat the following spices: 2 tablespoons fennel seeds, 5-6 cardamoms, 6-7 cloves, a 2-inch piece cinnamon, 2-3 pieces of mace.
+Once the spices are heated and begin releasing their aromas, grind them in a coffee grinder.
 Store the ground spice mix in an air-tight jar and use as needed.

 If you like this recipe, you would also like these easy curry recipes :